 Note: Experience is Education

 So, it is futile to harbour a belief that a degree is the only resource you need to accelerate or kick-start your fashion career.
-With the right and enough experience, you can be equipped with the right skills and expertise needed to pursue this career.
+With an online fashion designing course with a certificate, right and enough experience, you can be equipped with the right skills and expertise needed to pursue this career.

 Build and Refine the Essential Skills